-The London Borough of Camden secured £3.5 million from HS2 Ltd to support communities that will be affected by the development of the new high speed railway.
+The HS2 Camden Fund exists to support Camden communities during the construction of the high speed railway.

 What will the Camden fund support?